acatarinaoaraujo/tip-calculator/README.md

 ### How to use
-1. Download source code
+1. Download source code :inbox_tray:
-2. Unzip the downloaded folder
+2. Unzip the downloaded folder :open_file_folder:
-3. Open project in Xcode and play
+3. Open project in Xcode and play :calling:

 **Using Terminal:**
 ```
   git clone https://github.com/acatarinaoaraujo/tip-calculator.git
   ```
  ### Contact
- <em> In case you want to contribute to this app, send me an email at acoa_@hotmail.com.</em> :bulb:
+ <em> In case you want to contribute to this app, send me an email at acoa_@hotmail.com.</em> :postbox: :bulb: